mekkim/innersourcecommons.org-wiki/Dedicated-Community-Leader.md

 ## Known Instances

-BIOS at Robert Bosch GmbH
+BIOS at Robert Bosch GmbH -

+**Review comment**
+- clarify that we started small and were declared an experiment - scaled up only after initial successes

 ## Status